httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 the "None" behavior, which is helpful for backwards compatibility when introducing new variants.

+### The Category Attribute

+TODO: Require user agents not to store a cookie consented to by category,
+      when the cookie is also member of other categories not consented to, unless the cookie is individually consented to.

+If the attribute-name case-insensitively matches the string "Category", the user agent MUST process the cookie-av as follows:

+1. If the attribute-value contains a %x2c (",") character:

+    1. The cookie-category string consists of the characters up to, but not including, the first %x2c (","), and the unparsed-category-values consist of the remainder of the attribute-value (including the
+        %x2c (",") in question).

+    Otherwise:

+    1. The cookie-category string consists of all the characters contained in the attribute-value, and the unparsed-category-values is the empty string.

+2. Remove any leading or trailing WSP characters from the cookie-category string.

+3. If the cookie-category is not a case-insensitive match for "Necessary", "Preference", "Analytical", "Marketing", or "Other":

+    1. Ignore the cookie-category.

+    Otherwise:

+    1. Append an attribute to the cookie-attribute-list with an attribute-name of "Category" and an attribute-value of cookie-category.

+The user agent MUST use an algorithm equivalent to the following algorithm to parse the unparsed-category-values:

+1. If the unparsed-category-values string is empty, skip the rest of these steps.

+2. Discard the first character of the unparsed-category-values (which will be a %x2c (",") character).

+3. If the remaining unparsed-category-values contains a %x2c (",") character:

+    1. Consume the characters of the unparsed-category-values up to, but not including, the first %x2c (",") character.

+    Otherwise:

+    1. Consume the remainder of the unparsed-category-values.

+    Let the cookie-category string be the characters consumed in this step.

+4. Remove any leading or trailing WSP characters from the cookie-category string.

+5. If the cookie-category is not a case-insensitive match for "Necessary", "Preference", "Analytical", "Marketing", or "Other":

+    1. Ignore the cookie-category.

+    Otherwise:

+    TODO: Properly append additional categories.

+    1. Append an attribute to the cookie-attribute-list with an attribute-name of "Category" and an attribute-value of cookie-category.

+6. Return to Step 1 of this algorithm.

+### The Purpose Attribute

+TODO: Handle unencoded DQUOTE embedded in cookie-purpose.

+If the attribute-name case-insensitively matches the string "Purpose", the user agent MUST process the cookie-av as follows:

+1. The cookie-purpose string consists of all the characters contained in the attribute-value.

+2. If the first and last characters of the cookie-purpose are not DQUOTE characters, ignore the cookie-av.

+3. If the first character of the cookie-purpose after the first DQUOTE character is not a VCHAR character, ignore the cookie-av.

+4. If cookie-purpose contains any non-SP or non-VCHAR characters, ignore the cookie-av.

+5. Append an attribute to the cookie-attribute-list with an attribute-name of "Purpose" and an attribute-value of cookie-purpose.

+### The Exempt Attribute

+If the attribute-name case-insensitively matches the string "Exempt", the user agent MUST append an attribute to the cookie-attribute-list with an attribute-name of Exempt and an empty attribute-value.

+### The Third-Party Attribute

+If the attribute-name case-insensitively matches the string "Third-Party", the user agent MUST append an attribute to the cookie-attribute-list with an attribute-name of Third-Party and an empty attribute-value.

+### The Policy Attribute

+If the attribute-name case-insensitively matches the string "Policy", the user agent MUST process the cookie-av as follows:

+TODO: Handle unencoded DQUOTE embedded in policy-value.
+TODO: Determine how user agents should behave if cookie-policy contains
+      a URI query or fragment.
+TODO: Determine how user agents should behave if unable to locate or
+      retrieve policy content.

+If the attribute-name case-insensitively matches the string "Policy", the user agent MUST process the cookie-av as follows:

+1. The cookie-policy string consists of all the characters contained in the attribute-value.

+2. If the first and last characters of the cookie-policy are not DQUOTE characters, ignore the cookie-av.

+3. If the characters between the first and last characters of the cookie-policy do not constitute a valid http-URL or https-URI, ignore the cookie-av.

+4. Append an attribute to the cookie-attribute-list with an attribute-name of "Policy" and an attribute-value of cookie-policy.

+### The Consent Attribute

+TODO: Handle empty cookie-consent value.
+TODO: Clarify that servers should keep a record of consent, even if
+      subsequently revoked, as servers are required to be able to prove consent was obtained.

+If the attribute-name case-insensitively matches the string "Consent", the user agent MUST process the cookie-av as follows:

+1. The cookie-consent string consists of all the characters contained in the attribute-value.

+2. If the cookie-policy does not constitute a valid IMF-fixdate, ignore the cookie-av.

+3. Append an attribute to the cookie-attribute-list with an attribute-name of "Consent" and an attribute-value of cookie-consent.

 #### "Strict" and "Lax" enforcement {#strict-lax}

 Same-site cookies in "Strict" enforcement mode will not be sent along with